cdoublev/css/doc/parse/README.md

 > *Parse something according to a CSS grammar*, and *parse a comma-separated list according to a CSS grammar*, are usually the only parsing algorithms other specs will want to call.
 The remaining parsing algorithms are meant mostly for CSSOM and related "explicitly constructing CSS structures" cases.

-Because *parse something according to a CSS grammar* runs *parse a list of component values*, it can not be used to parse a rule, a declaration, or a list of them, that would result from the other procedures: there would be no such things as a stream of tokens as its input, and it could return unexpected results.
+Because *parse something according to a CSS grammar* runs *parse a list of component values*, it can not be used to parse a rule, a declaration, or a list of them, resulting from the other procedures: there would be no such things as a stream of tokens as its input, and it could return unexpected results.

 However a list of tokens and a list of component values makes no difference.